Caption: Second year Bioengineers outside the Royal Albert Hall - October 2017

 The curriculums provide integrated training in engineering, mathematics, and biomedical science as a preparation for a variety of careers in engineering, science, healthcare or business.
 Since 2013 we have offered the option of doing a year in industry.
 Imperial College works closely with employers and industry, including Industrial Advisory Panels, to design undergraduate courses which provide graduates with technical knowledge, expertise and transferable skills and to encourage students to take internships and placements.
 Find out more about placements and internships for students in the Department here.

-The admissions tutor reserves Friday afternoons for meeting potential applicants, offer holders, teachers, HE advisors and parents.
-If you are able to get to South Kensington then a Departmental tour and observation of the first year mathematics laboratory can be included in your visit.
+The admissions tutor reserves Wednesday afternoons for meeting potential applicants and offer holders.
+If you are able to get to South Kensington then a Departmental tour can be included in your visit.
 If you are not able to get to South Kensington then a Skype/Facetime meeting can be arranged.

-To make the arrangements for a meeting or for further information, please contact the Admissions Tutor:
+To make arrangements for a meeting or for further information, please contact the Admissions Tutor: